Difficulty: Moderate; slippery rocks and narrow path at very end of trail

 Access: Trailhead on Skyline Drive; Shenandoah National Park entrance fee required

 South River Falls, an eighty-foot drop, is one of the tallest and most impressive waterfalls in Shenandoah National Park, something I didn't realize the first time I visited.
-I first hiked this trail last September, when it was so dry that even an overnight thunderstorm couldn't restore any of the South River's flow.
-However, my second and third return trips helped me to appreciate the waterfall a lot more.
-I'll describe both of my trips; the first trip was done as a loop of the South River Trail to the fire road, a descent to the base of the waterfall by the fire road and a rocky footpath, and a return along the South River Fire Road and the AT.
+I first hiked this trail during September, when it was so dry that even an overnight thunderstorm couldn't restore any of the South River's flow.
+However, my later return trips helped me to appreciate the waterfall a lot more.
+I'll describe my first two trips to the falls; the first trip was done as a loop of the South River Trail to the fire road, a descent to the base of the waterfall by the fire road and a rocky footpath, and a return along the South River Fire Road and the AT.
 The second trip was a round trip to the base of the falls on the South River Trail both ways.

 Last September, I managed to talk one of my friends into driving me to Shenandoah for a hike, so I arrived at the park on a Friday morning with two friends after a morning of intense thunderstorms.
 There was incredibly thick fog on the way up, which made driving on Route 33 through forest and pastureland almost dreamlike.
 At Hensley Hollow Overlook, the fog drifted up to and engulfed the Drive- it was quite magical.